mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-05-14-colourblind-in-software-land.md

   are variations of "green minus" or "soft green" anyway

-- photography post-processing: if it's more than converting to B&W or mucking about with brightness or contrast I just cannot risk turning face green and exposing myself to ridicule on Facebook
+- photography post-processing: if it's more than converting to B&W or mucking about with brightness or contrast I just cannot risk inadvertently turning faces green and exposing myself to ridicule on Facebook

 - code syntax highlighting: it's quite _pretty_, I suppose, but no practical use whatsoever; genuine kudos to Jetbrains for adding a "colourblind friendly" option to IntelliJ, it didn't help me though and made things less pretty so I